neptune0x13/Integrated-Cybersecurity-CLI-Suite/README.md

 		python3 'Tools by Nep/FileInterceptor/file_interceptor.py'
 	- Edit file type and site to download the replaced file in the python file before running

+   **Code Injector**

+		python3 'Tools by Nep/CodeInjector/code_injector.py'
+	- Edit injection_code in the python file to the js code you wan the user to execute before running

 All these tools should only be used on networks with proper authorization and in compliance with applicable laws and regulations.